Kitchen Concoctions

 Yes, second to BBQ, I think Mexican food, authentic and Tex-Mex, is the most popular food in Texas.
 Some could say Mexican food IS the most popular food, as for many of us, it is eaten for breakfast, lunch and/or dinner!
 Since I have spent most of my life in Texas, I have grown up eating Tex-Mex favorites like chips and queso, breakfast tacos, fajitas and enchiladas covered in shredded cheddar cheese.

 As I have gotten older, I have longed to learn more about authentic Mexican cuisine.
-The past few years, I have worked at as a personal chef at a ranch in south Texas.
-Through my experiences there, I have learned secret tips to making tamales, passed on from a friend’s great-grandmother, and have eaten the best Mexican Mole and chiles rellenos, quite possibly ever!
+I have learned secret tips to making tamales, passed on from a friend’s great-grandmother, and have eaten the best Mexican Mole and chiles rellenos, quite possibly ever!

 Recently, when getting back from a trip down to south Texas, I was craving some Mexican food.
-Since I was exhausted from working and preparing to move, I needed something super easy.
+Since I was exhausted from working, I needed something super easy.
 I’ll admit, that a lot of Mexican and Tex-Mex dishes require a lot of time and effort to prepare, like rolling enchiladas, lots of prep work, chopping and roasting vegetables, and simmering for hours.
-However, there are a few dishes that are super easy to prepare and still satisfy that Mexican/Tex-Mex craving!
+However, there are a few dishes that are super easy to prepare and still satisfy that Tex-Mex craving!

 Today, I am sharing vegetarian version of this classic Mexican stew.
 To make it easier and the perfect meal for a busy week night, or when you are super tired but still need dinner on the table, I am taking a few “non-traditional” short cuts and using a few kitchen hacks (see my hacks for cutting onions without crying below!).
 Pozole can have a green or red sauce base; Green Pozole is made from green chiles and/or tomatillos and Red Pozole is usually made using ancho chiles.
 To save time, I created my vegetarian version by using some canned goods (like Rosarita Red Enchilada Sauce, Rosarita Premium Seasoned Whole Black Beans, RO*TEL Diced Tomatoes and Green Chiles, and canned Mexican hominy) from my pantry and paired them with fresh produce from Walmart.
 Since I live practically right across the street from a Walmart, running in there to quickly grab fresh groceries or restock my pantry staples, like canned goods, is super convenient.
 By combining canned goods and fresh produce, I can have a delicious Mexican inspired meal in no time!